richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 # Introduction

-This section describes the problem your team is trying to solve by writing this program, the primary design goals of the project (i.e., where is it most flexible), and the primary architecture of the design (i.e., what is closed and what is open).
-Discuss the program at a high-level (i.e., without referencing specific classes, data structures, or code).

 The SLogo project is attempting to create a GUI based interactive program where the form of interaction is the SLogo language, which drives a “turtle” around the screen using commands.
 New commands for the turtle can be added by altering classes that are extended by lower classes that contain the logic, which would both be protected to restrict access to said lower level classes.
 There will be a class for the turtle, as well as multiple classes to handle drawing out the buttons, textbox, or the visual representation of the turtle.
 These will also handle the end user text input and and are responsible for iterating and stepping through any SLogo commands that the user gives the program.

 # Design Overview